Best holiday rental deals in London

 Holiday Home Availability Information in London

 Our availability graph helps you identify the busiest months in London.
-The busiest time to book a holiday letting in London so far is in August (10/08 - 17/08), where only 34 rentals are available.
-People tend to travel less to London during a week in November (03/11 - 10/11) when only 34% of the rentals are booked.
+The busiest time to book a holiday letting in London so far is in February (01/02 - 08/02), where only 40 rentals are available.
+People tend to travel to London least during a week in May (04/05 - 11/05) when only 28% of the rentals are booked.

 London is well-served by a range of transport options.
+It's easy to get there by train or coach from anywhere else in the UK.
 Five large airports - London City, Gatwick, Luton, Stansted and the largest, Heathrow - are within easy distance of the city centre.
-Public transport and taxis are available at all airports, but some may find it’s more convenient to book a letting car, especially to see sights beyond the city proper.
-Trains are also an option if arriving from other areas of the UK or Paris.
+Public transport and taxis are available at all airports, and it's easy to get to your holiday apartment or hotel by train or bus.

-No ones visits London for the weather, which on any given day can be grey and rainy.
+No one visits London for the weather, which on any given day can be grey and rainy.
 However, that’s not to say London doesn’t also receive sunshine during the summer - it does.
 Whenever you’re visiting, pack waterproof clothing just in case the inevitable happens.
-You'll always have your London holiday letting to retreat to, alongside London's wealth of museums and sights.
+You'll always have your London holiday apartment to retreat to, alongside London's wealth of museums and sights.

-There are many, many attractions conveniently located near your central London holiday letting .
+Rent a holiday letting or apartment hotel in central London, and there will be too many attractions to count located nearby!
 Some of the most famous include Buckingham Palace, the Royal residence; Westminster Abbey, a Gothic church that is the resting place for many of the country’s most famous residents from history; Big Ben; and St. Paul’s Cathedral, the city’s most famous religious building.

 These sights will get you warmed up for the rest of the attractions.
-Take a round-trip on the London Eye for fantastic views of the city, walk through history as your explore the murky secrets of the London Tower, and get educational at the British Museum, an excellent address to be immersed in world history and see the Rosetta Stone firsthand.
+Take a trip on the London Eye for fantastic views of the city, walk through history as your explore the murky secrets of the London Tower, and get educational at the British Museum, an excellent place to immerse yourself in world history and see the Rosetta Stone firsthand.

-In November, you can celebrate the capture of would-be anarchist Guy Fawkes by joining the locals for some fireworks as part of bonfire night.
+In November, you can celebrate the capture of the famous plotter Guy Fawkes by joining the locals for some fireworks as part of Bonfire Night.
 You can see fireworks erupt over the Houses of Parliament - the same building Fawkes attempted to blow up - or head to one of the many large shows that take place across London and beyond.

 Self-catering in London holiday homes